Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_final_report.md

 ## Recommendation

 Find the most generic type contained in the list or dict, instead of using the first item type to determine the list or dict type.

-## Finding 74 - builtin functions and methods aren't reused

-Category: _Usability/Major_

-Builtin functions defined in `fun_impls.py`, and type-specific constructors and methods defined in `type_impls.py`, are inlined everytime they are referenced.
-This can lead to a lot of duplication in the UPLC.

-Due to the strict on-chain validator 16KB size limit, this duplication can easily lead to UPLC scripts that surpass the limit and can't be used in production.
-Common subexpression factorization can eliminate such duplication, but such an algorithm is complex and difficult to implement.

-## Recommendation

-Larger builtin functions and methods should be saved to a registry with a unique name, and then referenced by name instead of inlining the Pluto AST nodes.

 ## Finding 13 - Non-friendly error message in AggressiveTypeInferencer.visit_comprehension